InterCooperative-Network/icn-v3/rfcs/0002-mesh-p2p-protocol-specification.md

         // Cryptographic signature of the fields above (excluding the signature itself),
         // created by the executor_did's private key.
-        // Ensures authenticity and integrity of the bid.
         // Type: Vec<u8> (Bytes of the signature) pub signature: Vec<u8>,
     }